NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/index.md

 These docs are **not**:

 - A full electronics or programming course.
-- A step-by-step "how to build FIRM from zero" tutorial *(this is subject to change)*.
+- A step-by-step "how to build FIRM from zero" tutorial _(this is subject to change)_.

-Instead, they focus on *our* implementation and choices.
+Instead, they focus on _our_ implementation and choices.

----

-## Safety

-FIRM is a delicate piece of hardware, you have to be careful about how you handle it.

-Make sure you're:
-- Cautious about not shorting things on the board.
-- Protecting the board inside the rocket during flight.
-- Not abusing USB ports or power supplies.

----

-These docs are a work in progress and are hosted in our [FIRM-Web-App repo](https://github.com/NCSU-High-Powered-Rocketry-Club/FIRM-Web-App).
-If anything feels confusing, incomplete, or out of date, please open an issue or PR - future you (and other members) will appreciate it.

 ---